-Much of information in this section remains unchanged and is summarized from Section 3.2.3 of the draft EA prepared by NMFS to characterize the west coast deep-set longline fishery (NMFS 2008).
+Much of information in this section is incorporated by reference from Section 3.2.3 of the draft EA prepared by NMFS to characterize the west coast deep-set longline fishery (NMFS 2011), and remains unchanged.

 Two mesoscale climate phenomena likely affect frontal activity and the distribution of tuna, other target and non-target finfish, and protected species found in the proposed action area.
 The first is El Niño-Southern Oscillation (El Niño), which is characterized by a relaxation of the Indonesian Low and subsequent weakening or reversal of westerly trade winds, causing warm surface waters in the western Pacific to shift eastward.
 Although the effects can be global, an El Niño event brings warm waters and a weakening of coastal upwelling off the west coast.
 Tunas and billfish are found farther north during El Niño years (Field and Ralston 2005).
 La Niña, a related condition, results in inverse conditions, including cooler water in the eastern tropical Pacific and CCS.